sass/sass/accepted/floating-point.md

 Finally, there's not a realistic way for us to provide deprecation messaging for this change without dire performance implications.
 Given that, this proposal immediately changes the behavior of the language without a deprecation period.

+### Design Decisions

+#### Math Function Special Cases

+The existing spec for Sass's suite of math functions carves out a number of special cases where the mathematical functions have asymptotic behavior around a particular integer argument.
+For example, since the tangent function tends to infinity as its input approaches `π/4 ± 2πn`, Sass defined `math.tan()` to return `Infinity` for any input that fuzzy-equals `90deg +/- 360deg * n`.

+However, this has a number of problems:

+* It's inconsistent with `math.div()`, which does *not* do this special-casing for divisors very close to 0.

+* It's inconsistent with [CSS Values and Units 4], which uses standard floating-point operations everywhere.

+* Most importantly, it runs the risk of losing information if the small differences between values are semantically meaningful.

+[CSS Values and Units 4]: https://www.w3.org/TR/css-values-4/#math

+Given these, we decided to introduce a rule of thumb.
+A number is always treated as a standard double except for:

+* explicit Sass-level equality comparisons (including map access),
+* rounding RGB color channels (until we support Color Level 4),
+* and serializing a number to CSS.

 ## Definitions